hongzhonglu/vivarium/doc/guides/composites.rst

 Processes
 ---------

-Processes are written as classes that inherit from :py:class:`Process`.
+Processes are written as classes that inherit from :py:class:`vivarium.compartment.process.Process`.
 To create a composite, we create instances of these classes to make the processes we want to compose.
 If a process is configurable, we might provide a dictionary of configuration options.
 For information on configuring a process, see the process's documentation.

 .. todo:: Point to an example documented process and its usage